ChrisAnd1998/Chris-s-Anno-1800-Mods/[Cheat] Show Console/readme.md

 Commands not working?
 When you copy and paste the commands a weird special character gets added on the end of the command.
 Remove that character and it will work.

-How did I find those commands?
-Open Anno1800.exe in HxD or any other hex editor and just start searching for like:
-.TextSourceRoots. or Cheat

 Get item ID's:
 https://github.com/Miraak7000/AssetViewer/releases